Sandroyd Prep School

 Where do I start?
 This place is seriously impressive when it comes to what’s on offer, and where to do it all.
 Pupils have all the facilities that you’d expect at a top prep school – an indoor pool (the outdoor pool has rather quaintly been allowed to return to pond status), astroturf, netball and tennis courts, cricket nets, hockey and rugby pitches (all with superb views of the parkland and a stunning Temple of fluted columns and copper domes), sports hall, adventure playground, full-sized gym, multiple cross-country courses, art block, music block and library.
 Making it stand out from the crowd are the riding arena and field complete with jumps (Sandroyd has plenty of horses or you can bring in your own pony), squash courts and acres and acres of estate to ride bikes, build dens and generally get lost in.

 Nope, it’s not somewhere to slope off to in your lunch break – the Walled Garden is the name for the nursery and pre-prep at Sandroyd.
-With around 40 children here, the Walled Garden has light, bright classrooms, tiny class numbers of 10/12 at the most, and a real family feel with its own play area including an outdoor learning space and pet corner with Fluffy, Scooby-Doo, Tinkerbell, Waddle and Splash, otherwise known as rabbit, guinea pig, duck, chicken and hamster.
+With around 40 children here, the Walled Garden has light, bright classrooms, tiny class numbers and a real family feel with its own play area including an outdoor learning space and pet corner with Fluffy, Scooby-Doo, Tinkerbell, Waddle and Splash, otherwise known as rabbit, guinea pig, duck, chicken and hamster.
 This is where the foundations for the Prep School are laid, with small classes and specialist teaching allowing children to quickly get the hang of reading and to engage with numbers, with outdoor learning playing a large part.
 Little ones also have the use of the facilities at the main Prep building, with games, gym, swimming, art, French and music an intrinsic part of the curriculum.
 From Reception onwards children can take part in a range of after school activities including DT, dance and horse riding, allowing them to stay until 4.30pm, with late club letting you rock up at 6.30pm.

 MUSIC & DRAMA